lkampoli/ML4STS/README.md

 # :warning: :construction: Repository under construction

 # Machine Learning for State-to-State

-This project aims at investigating the usage of machine learning algorithms (MLAs) for the solution of high-speed (viscous and inviscid, reacting and non-reacting) non-equilibrium flows according to the state-to-state (STS) formulation.
-Several machine learning methods, including neural networks (NNs) will be considered.
+This project aims at investigating the usage of machine learning (ML) algorithms for the solution of high-speed (viscous and inviscid, reacting and non-reacting) non-equilibrium flows according to a vibrational state-to-state (STS) formulation.
+Several machine learning methods, including neural networks (NN) will be considered.
 In this framework, the following tasks have been identified:

-* Regression of transport coefficients
+* Kinetics
-* Regression of chemical reaction rate coefficients
+ - Regression of chemical reaction rate coefficients
-* Regression of chemical relaxation terms
+ - Regression of chemical relaxation terms
+* Transport
+ - Regression of omega integrals
+ - Regression of transport coefficients
-* Coupling of machine learning with CFD solver
+* Coupling of ML and CFD
-* Solution of Euler and Navier-Stokes equations with NN
+* Solution of Euler equations with DNN

 # Requisites

 Assuming an available python3 version, the following packages may be required in order to be able to run some tasks:
 * [scikit-learn 0.23](https://scikit-learn.org/stable/)